devdeliw/coral/readme.md

 ### STRSV (UPPER, NOTRANSPOSE)
 ![STRSV UPPER NOTRANSPOSE](benches/plots/STRSV%20UPPER%20NOTRANSPOSE.png)

 Apple Accelerate is outrageously fast for GEMV routines.
-It is not included in the above SGEMV plot because it is an order-of-magnitude faster, reaching ~400GFLOP/s and masks my improvement over OpenBLAS.
+It is not included in the above SGEMV plot because it is an order-of-magnitude faster, reaching ~400 GFLOP/s and masks my improvement over OpenBLAS.
-However, for triangular solves my implementations exceed both Accelerate and OpenBlas (for \(n \leq 2.5\)k)
+However, for triangular solves my implementations exceed both Accelerate and OpenBLAS (for $n \le 2.5\text{k}$).

 *These results are preliminary and subject to change as kernels and packing strategies evolve.*